Martine Guyot-Bender, chair

 The Université de Paris and the special institutes announce their courses at the beginning of each academic year.
 The director makes specific course information available to students as soon as possible.
 Many varied courses in art history, economics, French language and literature, history, linguistics, music, philosophy, political science, sociology and theatre are offered.
 Students are urged to take at least one semester of a language class and are encouraged to select a balanced program of courses in different disciplines.
 A detailed description of selected courses is contained in the program’s catalogue.

 All courses taken with the Hamilton in France Program count toward the graduation requirement.
 However, students with concentrations other than French must consult with the appropriate department before departure about transfer of credit for the concentration.

 The Hamilton in France program is for a full academic year.
 The department believes that far greater linguistic and cultural benefits are gained from an academic year in France than from a semester.
 Concentrators and other serious language students are therefore encouraged to participate in the nine-month program.
 A semester option is available, however, to pre-med students, students majoring in the sciences (including mathematics and computer science) and students whose academic plans necessitate attending another semester program in another country.

 110F First-Term French.

 A thorough grounding in speaking, writing, reading and comprehension for beginners.
 This is an intensive, interactive course which allows students to gain oral fluency fast and start writing short texts.
 Textbook readings and exercises supplemented by short texts and films.
 Prerequisite, For students with no prior experience in French.
-Four hours of class, plus one session with a teaching assistant, and laboratory work.
-First-year students who follow the sequence through 140 may qualify for the Junior Year in France Program, with consent of the director.
-Van de Wiele.
+Four hours of class, plus one session with a teaching assistant.
+First-year students who follow the sequence through 140 may qualify for Hamilton in France, with consent of the director.
+Maximum enrollment, 20.
+Laborde.

 120S Second-Term French.